Categories

 Visa Requirements:

-As a Nigerian, Cape Verde is visa-free, but you must fill out an entry form that costs $30 at least 5 days before your trip.
-We completed the form 4 days prior both times, and we didn’t have any challenges getting in.
+As a Nigerian, Cape Verde is visa-free, but you must fill out an entry form that costs $30 at least 5 days before your trip as recommended on their website.
+We completed the form 4 days prior both times – and we didn’t have any challenges getting in.
 We were anxious the whole way so I recommend sticking to the 5-day rule.
-If you’re arriving via Praia (Nelson Mandela International Airport) or Sal (Amílcar Cabral International Airport), be prepared to show proof of return tickets, funds, and accommodation bookings.
+Also be prepared to show proof of return tickets, yellow card, funds, and accommodation bookings.

 Planning Your Itinerary

 The key thing to know about Cape Verde is that traveling between islands isn’t straightforward.
-If you plan to explore more than 3 islands, make sure to leave buffer days.
+Flights / ferries between the 10 Islands are irregular and often get canceled.
+If you plan to explore more than 3 islands, make sure to leave buffer days to accomodate sudden itinerary changes.

 The Islands We Explored: